topher-lo/pydera/README.md

     - To improve clarity of the information provided by DERA

 ## Contributing
 Found a bug?
 Wrote a patch?
 Have an idea on how to use DERA's datasets for a data science project?
 Please checkout the brief [contribution guide](https://github.com/topher-lo/pydera/blob/main/CONTRIBUTING.md).
-Any and all contributions are welcome. :heart: :snake: :raised_hands:
+Any and all contributions are welcome. ❤️ 🐍 🙌